Followers

 Cool Under Pressure

-But his knowledge of the area from the last war, and his military experience helped save a large portion of the routed army.
+But his knowledge of the area from the last war and his military experience helped save a large part of the routed army.
 St. Clair himself was injured and barely made it back after being cut off by advancing British forces.

 Major General Arthur St. Clair

-He was recognized for his service and talents by a promotion to Brigadier General in August and was ordered to join General George Washington’s army in New Jersey where he took command of a couple of New Jersey militia regiments.
-The campaign also turned into a rout and Washington’s forces melted away as they retreated from Brunswick to make a narrow escape across the Delaware River.
+He was promoted to Brigadier General in August in recognition of his service and talents, and he was ordered to join General George Washington’s army in New Jersey, where he took command of a couple of militia regiments.
+The campaign also turned into a rout, and Washington’s forces disbanded as they retreated from Brunswick to make a narrow escape across the Delaware River.

 Trusted Counsel

-St. Clair went to work recruiting men for the beleaguered Continental Army and was rewarded with a brigade command, which he led ably at the key American victories at Trenton, Assenpink Creek, and Princeton in the whirlwind counterstrike of December 1776 – January 1777.
-Some accounts report that St. Clair conceived the brilliant night move from the Assenpink to cut off the British and threaten Princeton.
-Most of the other commanders recommended a retreat.
-But Washington took St. Clair’s advice, which led to the victory over the British at Princeton and possibly saved the rebellion from collapse.
-This explains Washington’s support of St. Clair during later times of controversy.
+St. Clair went to work recruiting men for the beleaguered Continental Army and was rewarded with a brigade command, which he led capably during the critical American victories at Trenton, Assenpink Creek, and Princeton in the rapid counterattack of December 1776 – January 1777.
+Some accounts say that St. Clair devised the brilliant night maneuver from the Assenpink to cut off the British and threaten Princeton.
+Most other commanders recommended retreat, but Washington followed St. Clair’s advice, leading to the American victory at Princeton and possibly saving the rebellion from collapse.
+This explains Washington’s continued support for St. Clair during later controversies.

 Assenpink Creek